mwelzl/oppd/draft-welzl-panrg-oppd.md

 ### Special packet of base connection

-Sidekick {{Sidekick}} endpoints signal proxy support by sending a distinguished packet containing a 128-byte sidekick-request marker.
+Sidekick {{Sidekick}} endpoints signal proxy support by sending a distinguished packet containing a 128-byte sidekick-request marker over the base connection's 5-tuple.
 Such inline signaling could confuse receiving endpoints, but sidekicks target protocols such as QUIC that discard cryptographically unauthenticated data anyway.

 Secure Middlebox-Assisted QUIC {{SMAQ}} leaves the design of a proxy discovery solution as future work, but also suggests to multiplex the necessary signaling over the same 5-tuple as the base connection.
 The paper mentions that, in this case, "an open problem still to overcome is the possible collision of Connection IDs".
+[MICHAEL: For this, why does it matter whether OPPD uses such multiplexing?]

 ### Header options

-An endpoint could use a newly defined TCP option or a UDP option
+An endpoint could use a newly defined TCP option or UDP option
 {{?I-D.ietf-tsvwg-udp-options}} to signal proxy support.
-Such an option could be defined to be ignored by the receiving endpoint, and receiving endpoints that are not upgraded to support the option should ignore it anyway.
+Such an option could be specified to be ignored by the receiving endpoint, and receiving endpoints that are not upgraded to support the option should ignore it anyway.
 In case of QUIC, for example, the QUIC implementation at the receiving endpoint would not even be informed about the message in the